clarkfitzg/course_planning/stat50/syllabus.md

 1. Less weight on high stakes assessments
 1. Fewer timed assessments
 2. More flexibility around due dates and resubmissions
+3. Adding an interview component

 I'm not saying the course will be easy for you.
-To succeed, you'll need to demonstrate that you understand the concepts, which will require many hours of concentrated studying.
+To succeed, you'll need to demonstrate that you understand the concepts, which will require many hours of focused studying.

 __Late Assignments:__
 Due dates keep you on track; they benefit you!